I'm Darby Karchut and I write about the magic and power of families, and powerfully magical families. Oh, and horses.

 Free autographed bookplates

-A boy and horse can outrun any grief.
-If the boy believes, and the horse is fast.
+A boy and horse could outrun all the sadness of this flat world.
+If the boy believed, and the horse was fast.

-Until he finds out his dad has bought him a peace offering of a sort, one with a sorrel coat, lightning speed, and a fighting spirit: Spanish Red.
-A spitfire of a horse that just might heal Alex’s heart, and build a bridge between father and son.
+Until Alex finds out his dad has bought him a peace offering of a sort, one with a red coat, lightning speed, and a fighting spirit.
+A spitfire of a horse that just might heal Alex’s heart and reunite father and son.

 "...for those who love westerns, horses, or soul-searching stories.
 Recommended for fans of Michael Morpurgo's War Horse or Kathleen Duey's Spirit: Stallion of the Cimmaron."

 “A beautifully written, genuinely funny, and powerfully layered story of unexpected adventure, courage, and reconciliation.”

 -Chris Baron, ALL OF ME and THE MAGICAL IMPERFECT

 "A richly drawn and deeply felt story of familial bonds, and how they change and evolve over time, sometimes with the help of a spirited steed."